Communication Design Entry-Portfolio Review:

 Foundations for Communication Design

-All students who are accepted into the Communication Design: Graphic Design program are required to take ADES 1540: Foundations for Communication Design in the Spring 2021 semester.
-This class is a prerequisite for the Fall 2021 Communication Design coursework (ADES 1510: Typography 1, and ADES 2515: Image Making & Color Theory).
-If you will be unable to take ADES 1540 in the spring of 2021, then you are advised to wait until the next Entry Review.
-More information on ADES 1540 can be found through the UNT Registrar’s Office schedule of classes and the UNT Course Catalog.
+All students who are accepted into the Communication Design User-Experience Design program are required to take ADES 1543: Foundations for User-Experience Design in the Spring 2021 semester.
+This class is a prerequisite for the Fall 2021 Communication UX Design coursework (ADES 1513: Contextual Research Methods, and ADES 2513 Typographic Systems).
+If you will be unable to take ADES 1543 in the spring of 2021, then you are advised to wait until the next Entry Review.
+More information on ADES 1543 can be found through the UNT Registrar’s Office schedule of classes and the UNT Course Catalog.

 The following Apple Macintosh computer* configuration is recommended for purchase for Communication Design majors enrolled in UNT College of Visual Arts and Design.